-The standard duct connector is designed for use on ducts 12" in width.
-NOTE: Ducts narrower than 12" may not allow sufficient clearances for this type of installation.
+The standard duct connector is designed for use on ducts 12" (305 mm) in width.
+NOTE: Ducts narrower than 12" (305 mm) may not allow sufficient clearances for this type of installation.
 See Narrow Duct Connector section.
+1. Center the duct connector in the floor opening with

-- 1. Center the duct connector in the floor opening with bottom tabs resting on top of the supply air duct. - 2.
+- bottom tabs resting on top of the supply air duct. - 2.
 Mark the cut-out area on the supply air duct by tracing around the connector tabs of the duct connector.
-See Figure 5 (page 7). - Remove the duct connector and cut out the marked area of the supply air duct 1/4" larger than the actual cutout drawn. - 4.
+See Figure 5 (page 7). - 3.
+Remove the duct connector and cut out the marked area of the supply air duct 1/4" (6 mm) larger than the actual cutout drawn. - 4.
 Install the duct connector back in the floor opening with the bottom tabs extending into the supply air duct. - 5.
-Install the mounting plate (Figure 5) under the back side of the duct connector.
-Align the screw holes in both components. - 6.
-Secure the duct connector and the mounting plate to the wood floor with appropriate size screws.
+Install the optional mounting plate (Figure 5) under the back side of the duct connector.
+Align the screw holes in both components.

-Figure 3.
-Cut-Out Dimensions for Downflow Furnaces
+Figure 2.
+Cut-Out Dimensions for Upflow Appliances